-From Western Kenya to Empowerment in Kibera.
+From Western Kenya to Being Empowered in Kibera.

 Evalyne Akoth Owino, a young woman from Western Kenya, is a participant in our Kibera Women’s Empowerment Program.
 She moved to Nairobi a year ago and now lives in Kibera, Nairobi, with her older sister.